List of Wild Cards characters: Dr. Tachyon

 Considered effeminate and thought by some, such as Fortunato, to be gay because of his flamboyant ways, Tachyon was actually a notorious womanizer.
 Aside from numerous unnamed groupies and other one night stands, Tachyon's list of conquests includes Brain Trust, Danelle Darcy, Roulette, and Fleur van Rensselaer (Brain Trust's daughter).
 Perhaps more significant is the list of women Tachyon has not bedded, either due to a brief bout with sexual impotence (Fantasy and Mistral) or bad timing (Water Lily and Peregrine).
 Two unrequited loves in particular were Angelface and Dr. Cody Havero.
 Angelface was a beautiful Joker whose manifestation of the Wild Card disease made her bruise or bleed at the slightest touch.
 Tachyon pined for her during the booze-soaked period between his return to America and the establishment of the Jokertown Clinic.
 Cody Havero is a more recent love interest.
 Coming into Tachyon's life around the time of the Jumper scare, Cody refuses to sleep with the Takisian until he devotes himself to her exclusively.
 Later, following a Jumper attack, Tachyon's new body and condition would prevent him from consummating his relationship with Cody before leaving the planet.
 While on Takis, Tachyon in his female body took as his lover his flamboyant cousin Zabb.
 Though both of them did care for one another, their personal agendas kept them from commitment.
 During the fight to apprehend Blaise and recapture Tachyon's male body, Zabb was killed in a fight with Blaise.
 Tachyon mourned his loss.
-The infant they created between them was named Zabb in honor of the man who'd given his life trying to follow Tachyon's wishes.
+The infant they created between them was named Zabb in honor of the man who had given his life trying to follow Tachyon's wishes.